By Dennis Jones

 Mobile attacks and vulnerabilities are increasing.
 It’s plain to see.
 In 2017, there was a huge spike in the number of attacks that made into the news media.
 However, the attacks that make it to the cover The New York Times are only the tip of the iceberg, because the vast majority of attacks go unreported by the news media.

-But cyber attacks can be can be very damaging all the same.
+But cyber attacks can be very damaging all the same.
 Moreover, just one attack can result in significant financial or reputational damage to your business.
 The Equifax breach has not only had huge repercussions for Equifax, but the entire credit reporting industry is now reeling.

 Although it often feels like there’s not a lot that you can do to secure your Wi-Fi connection, there is.
 For instance, we’ve spent a lot of time thinking really seriously about securing your Wi-Fi connection.
 Over the years, we’ve invested heavily in ruggedizing our solution to protect our users by overlaying various security technologies on top of our service.